GeneralProtectionFault/blender-anachronox-md2-importer/README.md

 https://anachrodox.talonbrave.info/tools/tools/datextract2.zip

 ## Instructions
 In Blender, go to Edit => Preferences, then select Add-ons.
-Click "Install" and select the .py file.
+Click "Install" and select the .zip file.
 This will install the plugin.
 To use, go to File => Import, then select Anachronox Model Import (.md2), then select the model file.

 Note that the MD2 file stores the name of the texture file in its header.
 Therefore, the filename of the texture is important.
 The extracted filenames from the .DAT file should correlate, but bear the importance in mind.
 The plugin will search the immediate folders, but if a texture turns up missing, first ensure it is in the directory tree.